flurinh/RapidAlign/COMPREHENSIVE_GUIDE.md

 - **Warp-level reductions**: Use CUDA intrinsics
 - **Shared memory**: Cache frequently accessed data
 - **Spatial hashing**: Sparse neighborhood computation

 ---

+## Optional: Registration via EM (KC)
+When rigid pose is required, an EM/MM procedure over (R, t) (Habeck, Tsin & Kanade) can be used to maximize kernel correlation.
+This is not needed for a pure similarity loss and adds iteration latency, but remains useful when pose is part of the task.

+## Code Pointers
+- Pure similarity (this repo): `cuda/standalone/kde_similarity.cu` — forward sums for KXX/KYY/KXY and MMD/cosine losses.
+- Registration reference (this repo): `cuda/standalone/se3_kernel_loss.cu` — EM/MM with SVD for pose.

+---